 Most of the process around installing and managing your solar PV and BES system is usually handled by your selected solar installer, along with your electricity retailer.
 In most cases, your solar installer should be able to lodge the applications and fees we require on your behalf.

-Please note that solar and BES installations are considered new connections and the relevant forms and contracts are available on the connections page.
+Please note that solar and BES installations are considered new connections and the relevant forms and contracts are available on our power connections page.

 You can learn more about how solar and BES systems work with our power network, and what we require as the network operator, below.